Nature and environment in decline across Northern Ireland - report

 It also found a 14% decrease in the number of flowering plants in Northern Ireland since 1970.

+Among the species identified as being at risk of extinction are the basking shark, the European eel, the large heath butterfly, the Irish damselfly, and the Atlantic salmon, all native to the island of Ireland and it's surrounding waters.

-The report comes after blooms of blue-green algae have been appearing in waters in and around Northern Ireland over recent months, posing a threat to wildlife including fish and birds.
+The report comes after blooms of blue-green algae have appeared in NI waters over recent months, posing a threat to wildlife and other animals.

 Lough Neagh, the biggest freshwater lake in the UK and Ireland, has been particularly affected.